Ar-Kareem/SAT_puzzle_solver/README.md

 ## Unequal (Puzzle Type #37)

-Also called "Futoshiki" or Renzoku"
+Also called "Futoshiki", the "Adjacent" variant is also known as "Renzoku" or "Neighbours".

 * [**Play online 1**](https://www.chiark.greenend.org.uk/~sgtatham/puzzles/js/unequal.html)